monological/aws-fpga/docs-rtd/source/hdk/docs/AWS-Shell-Interface-Specification.rst

 details on Shell-CL interface placements in SMALL_SHELL.

-For the interfaces that are in both the MID/BOTTOM the recommendation is to use flops for pipelining, but don’t constrain to an SLR.
+For the interfaces that are in both the MID/BOTTOM the recommendation is to use flops for pipelining, but don't constrain to an SLR.
 You can constrain logic to a particular SLR by creating PBLOCKs (one per SLR), and assigning logic to the PBLOCKs (refer to cl_dram_hbm_dma example `small_shell_cl_pnr_user.xdc <https://github.com/aws/aws-fpga/tree/f2/hdk/cl/examples/cl_dram_hbm_dma/build/constraints/small_shell_cl_pnr_user.xdc>`__).